XQ-UT/CarND-Traffic-Sign-Classifier-Project/README.md

 | 6.19991838e-36	      | General caution					 		  |
 | 0.00000000e+00				| Speed limit (50km/h)      	  |

 The prediction for image 3 is very similar to the others.
 The highest probability is still 1.0 and all the other prediction probabilities are very close to 0.0.
+As we can see, the model is very ***confident*** on its prediction.

 ### Visualizing the Neural Network